MCH Test featured image showing lavender-top blood tube, CBC report highlighting MCH, and anemia-related problems.

 What Is the MCH Test?

-The MCH test, also known as the Mean Corpuscular Hemoglobin test, measures the average amount of hemoglobin present inside each red blood cell.
-Hemoglobin is the protein that gives blood its red color and carries oxygen from the lungs to different parts of the body.
-While some blood tests focus on counting how many RBCs you have, the MCH test focuses on the quality of each red cell by showing how much hemoglobin it contains.
+The MCH test, or Mean Corpuscular Hemoglobin test, looks at the average amount of hemoglobin contained within each red blood cell.
+Hemoglobin is the protein responsible for carrying oxygen from the lungs to tissues throughout the body.
+While some blood tests focus on how many red blood cells are present, MCH helps assess how well each individual cell is equipped to perform its role.

 How MCH Is Determined